Bonaparte's Retreat: Traditional versions

+"Bonaparte's Retreat" (Pee Wee King song)

-In 1950, Pee Wee King released "Bonaparte's Retreat" as a single.
-This version slowed down the melody and added lyrics, about dancing with and wooing a girl.
+In 1950, Pee Wee King released a single entitled "Bonaparte's Retreat."
+This version slowed down the traditional melody (the one recorded from W.H.
+Stepp) and added lyrics, about dancing with and wooing a girl.
 King's lyrics refer to the original song in the chorus: "I kissed her while the guitars played the 'Bonaparte's Retreat'".

 King's song peaked at number 10 on the Billboard Hot Country Singles chart.
 Kay Starr recorded the song later in 1950.
 Her version peaked at number 4 on the Billboard Hot 100.
 Billy Grammer recorded and charted (#50) in 1959 with a crossover pop and country version.
+Carl Smith issued a country version of the song on his August 1970 LP "Carl Smith and the Tunesmiths" (Columbia C-32015) including a prominent steel guitar and drums, in a semi-fast rolling beat.
+In Smith's version, the chorus went "I kissed her while the fiddles played the 'Bonaparte's Retreat'".

 Glen Campbell then covered the song for his 1974 album Houston (I'm Comin' to See You).
 It was released in July 1974 as the album's second single.
-Campbell's version peaked at number 3 on the Billboard Hot Country Singles chart.
+Campbell's slightly more rocking version peaked at number 3 on the Billboard Hot Country Singles chart.
 It also reached number 1 on the RPM Country Tracks chart in Canada.

 Willie Nelson also covered the song as a bonus track on the reissue of his 1975 concept album Red Headed Stranger.
 In addition, the song was covered by Michael Nesmith and the Second National Band's 1972 album Tantamount to Treason Vol. 1.